Shane Ferguson: Millwall

 On 26 January 2016, Ferguson signed an eighteen-month contract with Millwall for an undisclosed fee.
 In May 2021, he was released from the club.

 Rotherham United

 On 20 July 2021, Ferguson signed a two-year contract (with the option of a third year) with Rotherham United.
 He made his debut in the first game of the 2021–22 season against Plymouth Argyle on 7 August 2021, coming on as a second-half substitute.

 On 7 May 2024, after the club were relegated, Rotherham announced the player would be released in the summer after his contract expired.

 Derry City

 On 11 December 2024, Ferguson signed for League of Ireland Premier Division club Derry City ahead of their 2025 season.
 He made 14 appearances in all competitions during the season, before it was announced on 13 November 2025 that he would be leaving the club at the end of his contract.

+Morpeth Town

+On 27 February 2026, Ferguson joined Northern Premier League Premier Division club Morpeth Town.

+Finn Harps

+On 25 August 2026, it was announced Ferguson signed for League of Ireland First Division club Finn Harps on a short term deal until the end of the season.
+However, on 4 September 2026 it was revealed by Harps manager Patrick McEleney in a post-match interview that the signing had fallen through due to a registration issue.